firebase/firebase-js-sdk/docs-exp/auth-types.phonemultifactorgenerator.assertion.md

 ## PhoneMultiFactorGenerator.assertion() method

-Initializes the [PhoneMultiFactorAssertion](./auth-types.phonemultifactorassertion.md) to confirm ownership of the phone second factor.
+Provides a [PhoneMultiFactorAssertion](./auth-types.phonemultifactorassertion.md) to confirm ownership of the phone second factor.

 <b>Signature:</b>